-If you die or become disabled prior to the final decree of divorce, your estranged spouse may still have legal control over you and your estate, and may be entitled to most, if not all, of your estate.
+If you die or become disabled before the final decree of divorce, your estranged spouse may still have legal control over you and your estate and may be entitled to most, if not all, of your estate.
 This may not be what you intended.

 Divorce and Your Will

 The rules of the law apply only to the ex-spouse.
-If your will makes provisions for the ex-spouse’s children (or more remote issue), or other relatives of your ex-spouse, and is not wholly revoked by the divorce, these provisions of the will still stand.
+If your will makes provisions for the ex-spouse’s children (or more remote issue) or other relatives of your ex-spouse and is not wholly revoked by the divorce, these provisions of the will still stand.
 The divorce does not affect them.

 Divorce and Your Trust